carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ### Estimating Calculation Time

-Most of the calculations required to estimate &#960; are in the `inside_circle` function:
+Most of the calculations required to estimate π are in the `inside_circle` function:

 1. Generating `n_samples` random values for `x` and `y`.